kurtfm/readable-project/README.md

 The overall requirement for the project:
 > For the Readable project, you will build a content and comment web app.
 Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
 Users will also be able to edit and delete posts and comments.

+### Redux Store / APIs
 - Uses provided APIs to get initial data and Redux to manage state.
 - As changes are made the APIs are called and the state is updated.
+- Additionally the store was used to track filter and sort state across components as well as a modal key (so only one modal would be open at a time)

 ### Main view
 endpoint: http://localhost:3000/